LucasBorza/network-notebook/Documentation/BGP.md

 BGP neighbors are not discovered; rather they must be configured manually on both sides of the connection.

 BGP neighbors form a TCP connection with each neighbor, sending BGP messages over the connections- culminating in BGP ***Update messages*** that contain the routing information.
-Each router explicitly configures its neighbors\' IP addresses, using these definitions to tell a router with which IP addresses to attempt a TCP connection.
+Each router explicitly configures its neighbors' IP addresses, using these definitions to tell a router with which IP addresses to attempt a TCP connection.
 Also, if a router receives a TCP connection request (to BGP port 179) from a source IP address that is not configured as a BGP neighbor, the router rejects the request.

 After the TCP connection is establish.
 BGP begins with BGP ***Open messages***.
 Once a pair of BGP Open messages has been exchanged, the neighbors have reached the ***Established state***, which is the stable state of two working BGP peers.
 At this point, BGP update messages can be exchanged.